pierg/fact-fortress-dapp/README.md

 #### 3 | Upload the public key *(On-Chain)*

-*Authorities upload their public key (for the first time or when they generate a new one).
+*Data providers upload their public key (for the first time or when they generate a new one).
 This process enables the verification of the public inputs in the context of the proof of provenance.*

 ```
 PUT http://localhost:3000/publickey